scravy/awesome-pattern-matching/README.md

 ### Terse style

 - 💚 has access to result captures
-- 💔 no case guards
+- 💚 can use case guards via `guarded`
 - 💚 very concise
 - 💚 can return values
 - 🖤 very readable when formatted nicely